sodaviz/soda/docs/source/guide/introduction.rst

 Before you start
 ----------------

-SODA is still in the early stages of its development and is currently maintained by one person.
+SODA is still in the early stages of its life and is currently maintained by one person.
-If you encounter any bugs, find anything in the library or documentation confusing, or think there are gaps in the feature set, *please* consider `submitting an issue`_.
+If you encounter any bugs, find anything in the library or documentation confusing, or even think there are gaps in the feature set, *please* consider `submitting an issue`_.

 SODA adheres to the `semantic versioning`_ guidelines, so any (intentional) breaking changes to the API will be accompanied by a bump in the major version number.